The Uniformed Services University Nurse Anesthetist School was ranked #5 in 2011.

 CRNA Program Requirements

-Uniformed personnel with a Bachelor of Science in Nursing
+Uniformed personnel with at least a Bachelor of Science in Nursing

 Current RN license